 The response to the first kinds of questions are often a quick yes or a no: “Do you need [xyz product]?”
 That doesn’t stimulate conversation.
 Need-development questions, on the other hand, get the customer talking.

-At the Bank Trainers Conference this spring in Chicago, we asked participants in our session to brainstorm and list questions they might ask a customer who comes into their institution.
-Here are a few of the questions they came up with:
+At the Bank Trainers Conference we participate in annually, we ask participants in our sessions to brainstorm and list questions they might ask a customer or member who comes into their bank or credit union.
+Here are a few of the questions they will typically come up with:

 - Tell me how you are saving for retirement?